 One-to-many drip campaigns

-You can also set up drip campaigns that apply to a certain group or talent demographic.
+You can also set up drip campaigns that apply to a targeted list of talent.

-For instance, when Sales professionals join your talent community, you can set up a series of drip emails to welcome them and encourage them to convert to applicants.
-Here’s ane example of what that might look like:
+For instance, when Sales professionals join your talent community, you can set up a series of drip emails to welcome them and encourage them to apply.
+Here’s an example of what that might look like:

 - Email one could be sent out as soon as they join the network.
 It would be a general welcome email that contains a few Sales best practice articles that your leadership team has authored (to provide value up front) and a list of recent company awards.